mohitkapoor251097/BasicBankingSystem/README.md

 # BasicBankingSystem
-The Sparks Foundation Internship Project  : Basic Banking System
+<b>The Sparks Foundation Internship Project  : Basic Banking System <b>

 A Dynamic Website is used to transfer money between 10 users.
 Stack used -